loopmode/stateful/packages/stateful/README.md

 ## Usage

-Just wrap around a component that invokes a promise-returning callback.
+Just wrap it around a component that has a callback.
 If the callback returns a promise, the wrapped component will receive props that indicate the state of the promise.

 ```
 import Stateful from '@loopmode/stateful';